5 Wellness Program Ideas for Blue-Collar Workers 2022

 For example, one WellSteps customer is a large U.S. trucking company.
 Truck drivers often have a difficult time finding healthy food options.
 Truck-stops are not known for offering many health food options.
 With the help of the onsite wellness coordinator, we developed the Stop and Go Fast Food Nutrition Guide.
 It helps truckers find healthier food options.
 This guide is free.
 Learn more here.

 4. Make Wellness Participation Meaningful for Blue-collar Workers

 Wellness programs are designed to help people live long, healthy lives.
 Unfortunately, not everyone wants to stop smoking, start exercising, or change diet.
 Sometimes people need to be motivated before they will make lifestyle changes.

-That is why incentives, both intrinsic and extrinsic, are so important to blue-collar employees.
+That is why incentive plans for blue collar employees, both intrinsic and extrinsic, are so important.
 In an earlier blog post found here we give everything any company needs to offer effective wellness incentives .

 The main challenge for blue-collar workers is to determine the best wellness incentive ideas.

 We have found over the years that blue-collar groups really enjoy earning PTO (paid time off) through the completion of various wellness activities.
 Paid Time Off as a wellness incentive can also be called a benefits-based incentive because they are baked into benefits packages.

 Along with earning PTO we have also noticed that HSA contributions and health insurance premium reductions are a big hit with our blue-collar groups.